TateTaylorOH/TateTaylorOH/SCREENSHOTGUIDE.md

 - Editing field of view can help you frame things up in new ways.
 You can get a better view of the subject while not needing to get the actual camera up their nostrils.
 - Brightness and contrast can help to make the subject pop.
 It isn't always possible to fix a bad background with this, but it is possible.
 - Saturation helps sell mood.
 If it's a happy photo, bring it up a bit, otherwise, bring it down a bit.
 Just don't go too crazy with the slider.

-If you have any specific questions feels free to ask.